wp-plugins/customericare-livechat/readme.txt

    * Export chats and users data to CSV files
    * Track conversions and see how much live chat helps you sell

-**- How does it work?**

-After you install the plugin, click on the CustomerICare icon in your Wordpress Plugin list.
-It will show „Live Chat”.
-By clicking on it you will sign into the chat and see people online!

-Visit our [WordPress live chat plugin page](https://customericare.com/live-chat-plugin-for-wordpress/) to learn more!

 **- Do I need to pay to use this plugin?**